 SUSTAINING THE BENEFITS OF OUR BUSINESSMarathon Oil has operated a world-class integrated gas business in Equatorial Guinea (EG), West Africa, since 2002.

-Through investments in our facilities at Punta Europa on Bioko Island, we have established the largest petroleum sector facility in the country and the largest methanol producer on the African continent.
+Through investments in our facilities at Punta Europa on Bioko Island, we have established the largest petroleum sector facility in the country and one of the largest methanol producer on the African continent.
 As we’ve built this business, we’ve developed a largely national workforce, contributed to local economic sustainability, and helped develop human capacity focused on health and education.
 Our long-term commitment to eradicating endemic malaria on Bioko Island has improved public health and the quality of life.
 We’ve accomplished this with a focus on being a responsible, safe and ethical operator, while generating substantial free cash flow.

 Now, as the country’s natural gas and associated liquids production declines, we’re working with the government of Equatorial Guinea on the next phase of our business there: creation of a Gas Mega Hub at Punta Europa.
 The hub will process gas from proximate fields in Equatorial Guinea and neighboring countries, starting with delivering gas from the offshore Alen Field by pipeline to Punta Europa for processing.
 We’re pursuing other avenues to capture resources for future phases of development.
 Our goal is to keep all Punta Europa facilities operating at maximum capacity for the foreseeable future – and maintain the countless economic and social benefits the oil and gas industry brings to the country.